Colección Jumex

 Colección Jumex is a private art collection owned by Eugenio López Alonso.
 The collection is housed at Museo Jumex, the main outpost of Fundación Jumex Arte Contemporáneo, located in the Polanco neighborhood in Mexico City.
-The museum opened in November, 2013 in a building designed by David Chipperflield.
+The museum opened in November 2013 in a building designed by David Chipperfield.
 The main purpose of the museum is to promote the production, discussion and knowledge about contemporary art in Mexico.
 The museum produces exhibitions and also showcases works that are part of the collection.
 The foundation has a scholarship program for supporting Mexican students who want to study graduate programs related to the field of contemporary arts.
 It also offers grants for artists and organizations that are dedicated to the production, research and promotion of contemporary art, both within Mexico and internationally.

-The collection includes around 2,800 works by Damien Hirst, Andy Warhol, Gabriel Orozco, Cy Twombly, Jeff Koons, Marcel Duchamp, Andreas Gursky, Darren Almond, Tacita Dean, Olafur Eliasson, Martin Kippenberger, Carl Hopgood, Bruce Nauman, David Ostrowski, Francis Alÿs, Urs Fischer, Gego, Donald Judd, Ed Ruscha, Nancy Rubins, Richard Prince, Stefan Brüggemann, and Martin Creed.
+The collection includes around 2,800 works by Damien Hirst, Andy Warhol, Gabriel Orozco, Cy Twombly, Jeff Koons, Marcel Duchamp, Josignacio, Andreas Gursky, Darren Almond, Tacita Dean, Olafur Eliasson, Martin Kippenberger, Carl Hopgood, Bruce Nauman, David Ostrowski, Francis Alÿs, Urs Fischer, Gego, Donald Judd, Ed Ruscha, Nancy Rubins, Richard Prince, Stefan Brüggemann, and Martin Creed.
 It is one of the most significant collections of contemporary art in Latin America.